GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    polygon by adding selected corners (modifiers **+xl**\ \|\ **r**\ \|\ *x0* or **+yb**\ \|\ **t**\ \|\ *y0*).
    Finally, to match :doc:`psxy` we have added the option **-T** for specifying no data input.

-A few supplement programs have new features as well:
+A few supplement modules have new features as well:

 *  :doc:`mgd77track <supplements/mgd77/mgd77track>` adds the **-Gn**\ *gap* option to
    decimate the trackline coordinates by only plotting every *gap* point.